nextstrain/nextclade/docs/user/nextclade-web/url-parameters.md

 > ⚠️ The resulting URLs might get quite complex, so don't forget to [encode the special characters](https://en.wikipedia.org/wiki/Percent-encoding), to keep the URLs valid.

 > ⚠️️ Note that Nextclade does not have a programmatic server component and all the computation happens on the end-user machine in a WebAssembly module.
 There are currently no plans to provide an official REST API or similar services.

+## Using local files with Nextclade Web

+Chromium-based browsers (Chrome, Edge, Brave, etc.) block requests from `https://clades.nextstrain.org` to `localhost` due to [Private Network Access](https://developer.chrome.com/blog/private-network-access-update) security restrictions.

+**Workarounds:**

+1. **Drag and drop** files directly onto the Nextclade Web page instead of using URL parameters
+2. **Use [Nextclade CLI](../nextclade-cli/index.rst)** which has no browser restrictions
+3. **Host files on a public HTTPS server** (GitHub, cloud storage, etc.)
+4. **Disable Local Network Access in Chrome** (for development only): navigate to `chrome://flags/#local-network-access-check`, set to "Disabled", and relaunch the browser.
+This reduces security and should only be used temporarily for local development.